Leeps-Lab/high_frequency_trading/README.rst

 **Step-by-step tutorial to run a simple test**:

+0. Open four terminals.

 1. Create a virtual environment, you will install a slightly modified version of oTree in this new environment.
 A virtual environment will keep this version separate from the oTree version you might be already using.
 Warning: If you have a version of oTree installed in your computer and do not use a virtual environment to do Step 1, you will overwrite your current oTree installation.

-Make sure to have virtualenv installed by checking the version.
+In terminal #1, make sure to have virtualenv installed by checking the version.

 ::